 Whatever survival school you choose, those classes might only be one week long, maybe two.
 Now, take what you’ve learned and go challenge yourself in the outdoors.

 Live off the land for a week.
 Don’t give up on day four even if you’ve had no food to eat the first three days of your excursion because of repeated failure.
 Push yourself — push through the hunger — to make it to day seven.
 Don’t give up if you can’t get a fire started with a bow drill.
 Don’t give up and go home because the temperature drops that night.
 Suffer through it.
 Push yourself to hit your goals.
 Keep trying to get that fire lit.
+Learn how to make a torch.
 Keep trying to find or catch wild food.
+As with everything else in life, practice makes perfect.

 These are skills developed with repeated trial and error and perseverance, however good training, research and note-taking beforehand can go a long way, and shorten that learning curve.